New iPad Mini release date, price, news and features

 New iPad Mini release date

 The new iPad Mini was announced on March 18, 2019 and you can pre-order it right now.
-You won't be able to use it until some point "next week", according to Apple.
+You won't be able to get it in your hands until some point "next week", according to Apple.

 We take that to mean any point between March 25 and March 29.
-Considering the company's usual tendency to release its products on a Friday, we'd expect you to be able to pick it up from a store or find it delivered to your house come March 29.
+Considering the company's usual tendency to release its products on a Friday, we'd expect you to be able to pick the new Mini up from a store or find it delivered at your house come March 29.

 New iPad Mini price